gmag11/Paperless_ngx_uploader/README.md

 - [X] Add support for token-based login for instances using OpenID login (accept user-provided access token and use it for API calls).
 - [X] Implement multiple file upload.
 - [X] Add support for self-signed certificates.
+- [X] Publish app to F-Droid
-- [ ] Publish app to F-Droid and/or Google Play Store.
+- [ ] Publish app to Google Play Store.

 ## Credits and license